Distributed Adaptive Signal Fusion for Fractional Programs: Technical Analysis and Convergence

-The previous result comes from the fact that under uniqueness of the minimum, we have a guarantee that the only possible KKT point is the global minimum $X^*$.
-Even if this uniqueness assumption is not met, we can still expect the F-DASF algorithm to converge to a global minimum if all minima are global minima.
-This is because of the monotonic decrease of $(r(X^i))_i=(\rho^i)_i$ (see Lemma \ref{thm:monotonic}), which implies that the sequence $(X^i)_{i}$ is kicked out of a potential equilibrium point which is not a minimum and cannot return to it, making it unstable.
+Additionally, we can obtain stronger results if certain uniqueness assumptions are satisfied.
+Namely, if the global problem (\ref{eq:prob_frac}) has a unique minimum $X^*$ and no other stationary points, or if the conditions of Corollary \ref{cor:fixed_min} are satisfied, we have $\widebar{X}=X^*$, implying that $(X^i)_i$ converges to $X^*$.
+Finally, even in cases where these uniqueness assumptions are not met, we can still expect the F-DASF algorithm to converge to a global minimum if all minima are global minima.
+This is because of the monotonic decrease of $(r(X^i))_i=(\rho^i)_i$ (see Lemma \ref{thm:monotonic}), which implies that the sequence $(X^i)_{i}$ is kicked out of a potential equilibrium point which is not a minimum and cannot return to it, making the fixed points of Algorithm \ref{alg:f_dasf} that are in $\mathcal{X}^*$ the only stable ones.